Skip to content

 For a more detail discussion on these distinct types of data analytics, see my article, A Data Analytics Perspective To Better Empower Supply Chain Managers.

-The next question to ask is how do these different types of data analytics work in most supply chain organizations?
+The next question to ask is how can these different types of data analytics work within supply chains?
+In fact, armed with how data analytics works and its capabilities, supply chain organizations can routinely make rapid, informed decisions to meet customer demands and compete effectively.
 As an example of how supply chain analytics works, see Qlik’s supply chain analytics diagram below.

 supply chain analytics - how it works - Qlik